All Episodes

 I don't want to do too well when my neighbor's doing so bad, so I won't say I'm doing too well.

-So you create this whole myth that the economy is not well and people are not happy, and that they're miserable.
+So you create this whole myth that the economy is not well and people are not happy and that they're miserable.

 And in fact, there's a story here where Hillary's out there saying that people are one pink slip away from the homeless soup line.

-The middle class one I got it.
+The middle class, one, I got it.

 I'll get to it.

-There was not massive public opinion polls supporting defeat and supporting losing and supporting getting out of a rock in a mess, but they went out with four years of incessant coverage and created that mindset, or they tried to in the minds of the American people,
+There was not massive public opinion polls supporting defeat and supporting losing and supporting getting out of a rock in a mess.

-but in truth they didn't succeed because had they succeeded, and there really were that many Americans who wanted us out of a rock now, then they would have been able to pass at least one of the 55 resolutions in the House and Senate that they failed to pass.
+But they went out with four years of incessant coverage and created that mindset, or they tried to in the minds of the American people, but in truth, they didn't succeed because had they succeeded and there really were that many Americans who wanted us out of Iraq now, then they would have been able to pass at least one of the 55 resolutions in the House and Senate that they failed to pass.

 What is centrist about Howard Dean?